Free X-Mod Review — Limited Availability

 $5K–$8K / yr

 Conservative estimates based on carrier-reported data.
-For many agencies, this equals 600–1,000 billable care hours just to cover avoidable workers' comp cost.
+For many businesses, this equals 3–5% of annual payroll going to preventable overcharges.

 How It Works